Multi-Index Sequential Monte Carlo Methods for partially observed Stochastic Partial Differential Equations: Conclusion

 \subsubsection{Acknowledgements}

-AJ was supported by an AcRF tier 2 grant: R-155-000-161-112.
-AJ is affiliated with the Risk Management Institute, the Center for Quantitative Finance and the OR \& Analytics cluster at NUS.
-AJ was supported by a KAUST CRG4 grant ref: 2584.
-KJHL was supported by the School of Mathematics at the University of Manchester.
+{We would like to thank Abdul-Lateef Haji-Ali for useful discussions relating to the material in this paper.} AJ was supported by a KAUST CRG4 grant ref: 2584 and KAUST baseline funding.
+K.J.H.L. \& A.J. were supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research (ASCR), under field work proposal number ERKJ333.
+KJHL was additionally supported by The Alan Turing Institute under the EPSRC grant EP/N510129/1.
 He was also funded in part by Oak Ridge National Laboratory Directed Research and Development Seed funding.